gillesvs/librelink/README.md

 [integration_librelink]: https://github.com/gillesvs/librelink.git
 [buymecoffee]: https://www.buymeacoffee.com/gillesvs

-**This integration will set up the following platforms for each patient linked to the librelink account.**
+**This integration will set up the following platforms for each patient linked to the librelinkUp account.**

 Platform | Description
 -- | --

-`sensor` | Show info from Librelink API.
+`sensor` | Show info from LibrelinkUp API.
 - Active Sensor (in days) : All information about your sensor.
 State is number of days since activation.
 - Glucose Measurement (in mg/dL) : Measured value every minute.
 - Glucose Trend : in plain text + icon.